ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>The HMAC key for your {{site.data.keyword.cos_short}} instance.</dd>

 <dt><code>--type <em>LOG_TYPE</em></code></dt>
 <dd>Optional: The type of logs that you want to create a snapshot of.
-Currently, `master` is the only option, as well as the default.</dd>
+Currently, `master` is the default and only option.</dd>

 <dt><code>-q</code></dt>
 <dd>Optional: Do not show the message of the day or update reminders.</dd>